About Absentee Voting

 Filling Out & Signing Your Absentee Ballot

 - Absentee ballots will not be counted unless your signature is on the return envelope and matches your signature on file.

 Returning Absentee Ballots

-Only you, a family member or person residing in your household, a mail carrier or an election official is authorized to deliver your signed absent voter ballot to your Clerk’s Office.
+Only you, a family member or person residing in your household, a mail carrier, or election official is authorized to deliver your signed absent voter ballot to the Clerk’s office.